-Revenue recognition - Primary sales (Note 5)
+Revenue recognition - Primary sales (Note 4)

 Recognition of revenue on sales of Enlighten subscriptions to primary care customers reflects the expected pattern of provision of relevant goods and services pursuant to those subscription contracts.
 Management have determined that the value of goods and services provided to customers at the commencement of those contracts reflects 80 to 85 percent of the total value of services to be provided over the life of those subscription contracts, with the remaining 15 to 20 percent of the total contract service value being provided over the three year term of the respective contracts.
 Accordingly, 80 to 85 percent of the value of those sales is recognised as revenue at the inception of the contracts, while the remaining 15 to 20 percent is recognised on a straight line basis over the three year lives of the contracts.
+Where a kiosk is provided to a customer in connection with the provision of Enlighten subscriptions, the ownership of the kiosk effectively remains with the consolidated entity and the arrangement has the accounting nature of a lease.
+Management have assessed the lease criteria and have determined these transactions to in in the nature of a finance lease as opposed to an operating lease, meaning that the relevant revenue is able to be recognised at the inception of the contract.